zulip/zulip/templates/zerver/api/webhook-walkthrough.md

 The first step in creating an incoming webhook is to examine the data that the service you want to integrate will be sending to Zulip.

-You can use <http://requestb.in> or a similar tool to capture webhook payload(s) from the service you are integrating.
+Use <https://webhook.site/> or a similar tool to capture webhook payload(s) from the service you are integrating.
 Examining this data allows you to do two things:

-1. Determine how you will need to structure your webhook code, including what message types your integration should support and how; and,
+1. Determine how you will need to structure your webhook code, including what message types your integration should support and how.
 2. Create fixtures for your webhook tests.

 A test fixture is a small file containing test data, one for each test.